 SDK Version 3 Documentation

-The SynthEdit Music Plugin Standard (SEM for short) is an advanced API for MIDI and Audio plugins.
+The SynthEdit Music Plugin Standard (SEM for short) is an API for MIDI and Audio plugins.
 SEM Version 3 is a clean modern API designed for power and simplicity.
 SEM is easy to use yet more powerful than other plugin standards.

 Download SEM V3 SDK